edibotopic/qute-start/readme.md

 ### Live-editing on Firefox

-While this was made specifically for qutebrowser and isn't aiming for universal cross-browser compatibility this would still be nice in principle.
+~~When testing locally data was not being saved to local storage reliably on Firefox but worked fine on Chrome.~~

-When testing locally data was not being saved to local storage reliably on Firefox but worked fine on Chrome.
+Note: this only seems to have been an issue during local development and it seems to work fine on Firefox.

 ## Credit